Nicolas-Johnson/Nicolas-Johnson/README.md

 🌎 Check my [portfolio](https://safe-cliffs-01394.herokuapp.com/)

-A Self-taught die-Hard Full Satck Software Engineer based in Brasil.
+A Self-taught die-Hard Full Satck developer based in Brasil.

 Feel free to reach out and see what I'm up to now 💬